 Research shows cocoa may decrease blood pressure, improve blood vessel health, lower cholesterol levels, and provide other health benefits.
 Researchers attribute these health benefits to their high levels of flavonoids.

 There is only one problem.
 Flavonoids have a bitter taste, so most commercial cocoa powders do not contain them.
 (The flavonoids are removed in the manufacturing process.)
 To ensure you receive all the health benefits of cocoa, purchase raw cocoa, which is minimally processed.

-Coconut is another food that many people are just starting to recognize is one of the most important superfood.
+Coconut is another food that many people are just starting to recognize as one of the most important superfoods.
 The fact that it’s loaded with nutrients is an understatement.

 You see, a medium-sized coconut provides almost all the daily-required essential vitamins and minerals for an average-sized person.
-Some of the nutrients it contains include vitamins A, E, B-complex; minerals iron copper, manganese, zinc, potassium, magnesium.
+Some of the nutrients it contains include vitamins A, E, and B-complex; minerals iron, copper, manganese, zinc, potassium, and magnesium.
 Coconut also has strong antioxidant and health-protective properties.

 It has been shown to fight infections, lower cholesterol, regulate hormones, improve cognition, stabilize blood glucose levels, reverse signs of aging, and much more.

 Don’t let these tiny seeds fool you into thinking their health effects are similarly small.
 Flax seeds are a nutritional powerhouse.
 They are a rich source of vitamins and minerals, such as calcium, magnesium, potassium, and vitamins B1 and B6.
 They are also high in fiber and contain a respectable level of protein.